wxdwfc/rlibv2/docs/examples/TUTORIALS.md

 ## rc_overflow
 * An example to show what will happen by using **RC** transport mode when server's memory buffer is overflowed.
+* Server will record how many messages it actually receives and compare it with how many messages client has sent.
+They are equal as follow.

 ```bash
 $cd scripts/